AberystwythSystemsBiology/sog/README.md

 # sog
 Simple Ontology Grep (sog) is a project providing a REST API to search a collection of ontologies for a keyword.
-The keyword lookup currently uses SymSpell with labels extracted from the ontologies, where labels may be `rdfs:label`, `skos:prefLabel`, or `skos:altLabel`.
+The keyword lookup currently uses Lucene with labels extracted from the ontologies, where labels are by default `rdfs:label`, `skos:prefLabel`, or `skos:altLabel`.

 ## Installation